 The Phonetics and Phonology in Denmark (PPDK) meetings are meant as a forum for exchanging ideas (and sparking new research collaborations), as well as contributing to a more tight-knit research community in Denmark.
 As with the 2018 instalment of PPDK, this year’s meeting will include two workshops on sound topics.
 Our two keynote speaker, Amalia Arvaniti and Adrian Simpson, will be leading these workshops.
 More detail to follow.

 The meeting will take place on 30 November and 1 December 2020.
 Presentations will be accepted on any language, as well as on theoretical and applied aspects of phonetics and phonology.
 We welcome abstracts from both staff and students.
-Abstract submission opened on 20 May, and abstracts should be submitted via EasyChair before 1 August.
+Abstract submission opened on 20 May, and closed on 1 August.
 Abstracts should be a maximum of 500 words long, written in single spaced Times New Roman, and be submitted as a pdf file.
 Submission will be carried out through EasyChair (see the submission link below).
-Notifications of acceptance will be sent out in October 2020.
+Notifications of acceptance have been sent out.

 The call for papers is here: https://easychair.org/cfp/PPDK2020 The submission link is here: https://easychair.org/conferences/?conf=ppdk2020